btf-org/flank/README.md

 # Flank

-Flank is a utility to make your scripts more powerful.
+Flank makes your scripts more powerful.

 ## ⚡️ Quickstart ⚡️